 “Jealousy comes in different levels.
 Legitimate jealousy is a means to guard your territory.
 This comes from a sincere care and commitment to a relationship.
 Occasional jealousy includes occasional suspicions.
 That includes being uncomfortable when your spouse is with certain friends of the opposite sex.
 Chronic jealousy includes lies, threats, self-pity, and feelings of inadequacy, inferiority, and insecurity.”

-To explore these “levels” read the following.
-They just may help you to know if your jealousy is sinful or not:
+These “different levels” may help you to know if your jealousy is sinful or not.